Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/AllApi.md

 <a name="registerstream"></a>
 # **RegisterStream**
-> RegisterContentResponse RegisterStream (string chainId, System.IO.Stream stream)
+> RegisterContentResponse RegisterStream (string configName, System.IO.Stream stream)

 Register content using a bytestream/file